mlr-org/mlr3proba/cran-comments.md

-## Comments

-This release requires distr6 1.4.3, which has been submitted at the same time.

 ## Downstream dependencies

 All downstream dependencies OK.

 ## Test Results

-One NOTE about URLs, all manually checked and working.
-No ERRORs or WARNINGs.
+No new NOTEs, ERRORs or WARNINGs.

 ## Test environments